cedardb/docs/content/references/functions/json.md

 For `jsonb` columns, CedarDB stores *semantically* equivalent documents, so you might get a *syntactically* different text representation in a `text::jsonb::text` conversion.
-In contrast, `json` columns are stored in a plain text representation, where such a conversion is character-by-character equivalent, but the access operations are slower, since they need to re-parse the JSON string.
+In contrast, `json` columns are stored in a plain text representation, where such a conversion is character-by-character equivalent, but the access operations are slower, since they need to reparse the JSON string.

 ## Arrays